tothur/Respiratory-Virus-Dashboard/Qubit/fekete lyuk-jet.md

 Kiderült, hogy a relativisztikus nyalábot anyag, konkrétabban elektronok dominálták extrém mértékben, ami a kutatók szerint megkérdőjelezi a nyalábokról alkotott eddigi képünket.

+Both models 1 and 2 require a strong SSC contribution to match the X-ray flux.
+For this to happen, we require a strongly matter-dominated jet; that is, most of the power is carried by the electrons and protons within the jet, rather than by the magnetic field.
+Such a matter-dominated flow is in tension with the common theoretical paradigm that jets are magnetically dominated at their launching point, and then accelerate by turning the magnetic field into bulk kinetic energy until they reach rough equipartition32,33, but is in line with ref.
+34, which proposed a structured, radiation-driven jet powered by super-Eddington accretion.

 Arra is fény derült, hogy a csillag a Naphoz hasonló méretű és tömegű lehetett, a szupermasszív fekete lyuk tömege pedig viszonylag alacsony.

+A TDE is largely characterized by the pericentre distance (the closest approach between the star and the black hole), the stellar properties and the black hole mass.
+The pericentre distance does not affect the accretion rate if the disruption is full (for example, refs.
+43–46), whereas if it is partial there is a steep fall in luminosity with increasing distance (for example, refs.
+44,47,48).
+For a star of radius R⋆ and mass M⋆ and a black hole of mass M, the characteristic TDE accretion rate is ∝ (M⋆/R⋆)
+3/2
+(M/M⋆)
+−1/2
+.
+For a main sequence star with R⋆ ∝ M⋆ the luminosity is therefore ∝ M1/2
+⋆ , and a very massive (and rare) star is needed to substantially modify the accretion rate (for example, see fig. 4 of ref.
+49).
+On the other hand, the Eddington ratio for a TDE scales as M−3/2, and a modest decrease in black hole mass yields a large increase in the Eddington fraction.
+Given these considerations, and the approximate scaling of the X-ray luminosity as ∝ t −9/4 (ref.
+47), we suggest that
+AT 2022cmc could have been powered by the partial disruption (near the full disruption threshold) of a dwarf star by a relatively low-mass black hole and its super-Eddington accretion

 *Kapcsolódó cikkek a Qubiten:*